ACloudGuru-Resources/az-500/asc-alerts/README.md

 To be used in conjunction with the AZ-500 Azure Security Technologies course on A Cloud Guru.

 ## Pre-requisites
-* Completion of Azure NSG Lab
+* Completion of Log Analytics Lab

 ## Requirements
 * Windows 10 or MacOS